Reserve Bank of India Governor Shaktikanta Das tests positive for Covid-19 - KESQ

 He said he will “continue to work in isolation” and that work at the bank will go on as normal.

+Das is the latest high-ranking executive in the country to contract the virus.

+Other government officials who were diagnosed with Covid-19 include India’s home affair minister, Amit Shah, who was hospitalized after testing positive for coronavirus in August, and chief minister of India’s southern state of Karnataka, B.S.
+Yediyurappa.
+The virus has also resulted in one high-profile death, the minister of technical education in Uttar Pradesh state, Kamal Rani Varun.

-So far, there have been more than 7.7 million recorded coronavirus cases in India and 118,892 deaths, according to the Indian ministry of health.
+India has the second highest number of infections globally, behind the United States, and the third highest deaths.
+So far, there have been more than 7.7 million recorded coronavirus cases in India and 118,534 deaths, according to India’s Ministry of Health and Welfare.

 Comments